 Graphene material has caught the attention of many big companies that are eager to enhance their product performance.
 One of the main factors that support its adoption process, apart from its relative advantage compared to the existing material, is its trialability and observability.
-Graphene is currently under experiment for its full potential and application in wide range of materials.
-It is important for the companies to be able to experiment and observe on how graphene works in the small scale, in order to assess the risk and complexity of the product before deploying it into full scale production infrastructure which require significant amount of investment.
-Another reason that makes graphene is attractive is due to its familiarity.
-Graphene infused products, physically does not look any difference with any other regular products.
+Graphene is currently under experiment for its full potential and application in a wide range of materials.
+It is important for the companies to be able to experiment and observe how graphene works on a small scale, in order to assess the risk and complexity of the product before deploying it into full-scale production infrastructure which requires a significant amount of investment.
+Another reason that makes graphene attractive is its familiarity.
+Graphene infused products physically do not look any different from any other regular products.
 This sense of familiarity eases the market adoption process.

-We then were shown how Graphene can be made into a membrane that blocks salt, oil or water in a high scale through the machine, that is still in trial as seen above.
-To start the coating process, the surface such as nylon, wallpaper or any other materials that needs to be coated with the graphene membrane, is put at one end of the machine.
-The material then goes through the machine in a series of treatments, processes and temperatures, which result to coated surface at the other end.
+We then were shown how Graphene can be made into a membrane that blocks salt, oil or water on a high scale through the machine, which is still in trial as seen above.
+To start the coating process, the surface such as nylon, wallpaper or any other materials that need to be coated with the graphene membrane, is put at one end of the machine.
+The material then goes through the machine in a series of treatments, processes and temperatures, which result in coated surface at the other end.
 If the machine is successfully developed to do as purposed, this can potentially attract commercial business to create alternative packaging, anti-corrosion material or even use the membrane for a battery in the future.
 By integrating graphene membrane cell into the battery, can solve the challenge of battery capacity by improving its durability and performance.
-This experiment on battery is conducted in the special section of the graphene institute called energy laboratory.
+This experiment on the battery is conducted in the special section of the graphene institute called the energy laboratory.

-The other part of the facility called CBD laboratory also experiments in integrating graphene with roll of copper, which reduces the weight of the copper.
+The other part of the facility called the CBD laboratory also experiments in integrating graphene with a roll of copper, which reduces the weight of the copper.
 The weight reduction would revolutionize the aerospace industry as it results to lower cost and environmental impact.
 Similarly, in the printing laboratory, graphene powder is mixed into other materials to revolutionise the existing industry.
-In order to diffuse the graphene into the commercial market, it will be difficult to replace all the conventional products.
-Thus, graphene acts as more of complimentary solution rather than competition to the existing material.
+In order to diffuse graphene into the commercial market, it will be difficult to replace all the conventional products.
+Thus, graphene acts as more of a complementary solution rather than competition to the existing material.

-With its promising potential, graphene certainly holds bright future for Manchester and UK in general.
+With its promising potential, graphene certainly holds a bright future for Manchester and UK in general.
 It will be interesting to see the material development and disruptive innovation that it brings to the industry.
 And it all started right here in our university neighbourhood!
 It is about time for us to acknowledge our university's breakthrough discoveries and science.
-To understand more about graphene, you can check out this link below!
+You can understand more about graphene on this site.